Ethan0429/COSC102-Lab-Writeups/labs/midterm.md

   running `./program`, `argc == 1` and `argv = {"program"}`.
 Hopefully that makes sense.<br>

   Now you're probably asking why these are useful.
-It's pretty niche for you right now, but it's nice to be able to run your programs with "input" without really inputting it yousrelf over and over, if you're trying to debug your code for instance.
+It's pretty niche for you right now, but it's nice to be able to run your programs with "input" without really inputting it yourself over and over, if you're trying to debug your code for instance.
 Often times your program will accept a variety of command-line args which will change the behavior of your program based on what they are.
 E.g. if you have a program that reads a variable number of lines, it'd be nice to choose how many lines are read from command-line arguments instead of inputting it every time and reading it with `cin` or something.<br>

   `./read-lines 10` would read 10 lines, `./read-lines 1` would read just 1 line.
 You get the point.